 By the way, you can use a lot of these same ingredients to make this poppy seed chicken casserole, this cream cheese dip, or this creamy salmon pasta recipe.
 So, if you end up with some extras, put 'em to good use and give one of those recipes a shot.

-How to Make Salmon Casserole
+How To Make Salmon Casserole

 When I mentioned earlier that this salmon casserole recipe is super easy to follow, I wasn't kidding.
 There are only 3 steps in this recipe, and every single one of them is a breeze.
+Just 10 minutes of prep work is all you'll need to invest to make it.
+The oven will do all of the heavy lifting after that.
+Anyway, let's not waste any more time and get cooking!

-Step 1: Mix the Ingredients
+Step 1: Mix The Ingredients

 First things first, you'll want to preheat your oven to 350°F (180ºC).
 Then, using nonstick cooking spray or butter, lightly grease a medium-sized casserole dish, and set it aside.

-Next, in a large bowl, you'll want to add the cooked pasta, cream of celery soup - or cream of mushroom soup -, greek yogurt, shredded carrots, frozen peas, minced onions, dill, cooked salmon, and half of the cheddar cheese.
+Next, in a large bowl, you'll want to add the cooked pasta, cream of celery soup - or cream of mushroom soup -, greek yogurt, shredded carrots, peas, minced onions, dill, cooked salmon, and half of the cheddar cheese.
 Then, give all of these ingredients a good mix until they combine.

 Step 2: Make The Ritz Cracker Crumble